-You might be feeling raw and vulnerable as you've made the decision that you won't be trying to escape from or numb any emotional pain with alcohol.
+You might be feeling raw and vulnerable as you've made the decision that you won't be trying to escape from, or numb any emotional pain with alcohol.

 Therefore, you will feel emotions that you possibly haven't felt in a long time, which can be scary.
-Work through this with your therapist.
-Know that 'you will grow through what you go through'.
+Work through this with someone you trust.
+Remind yourself, 'you will grow through what you go through'.